Disability and Unemployment – The Vicious Cycle Must be Broken.

 October 19, 2016 by dccinc

-A few months ago I attended a job workshop at a highly regarded career centre.
+A few months ago I attended a job workshop at a highly regarded career center.
 Their reputation for easing unemployment amongst their clients was impressive to say the least.
-They had it all: up-to-date resources, access to technology, business networks and a dedicated team.
+They had it all: up-to-date resources, access to technology, business networks, and a dedicated team.
 The program leader patiently guided us through tips for a successful job hunt, common resume mistakes, and interview etiquette.
 At the end of the session, she went around the room and had each of us state our desired positions and skill set.
 She was determined to showcase her expertise by directing us to the right resources and connecting us with qualified hiring agencies.

 At the end of the table sat a young man, no older than 25, with trembling hands and a mop of black hair.
 He admitted that he had no professional experience, but had volunteered extensively for the past 2 years in the retirement home down the road.
-Quietly, he disclosed that he was a person of disability and would like to work with children with special needs in an after school setting.
+Quietly, he disclosed that he was a person of disability and would like to work with children with special needs in an after-school setting.
 He believed that was his true calling – to be a role model.

 Upon hearing this, the program leader blinked.
-She asked him what he did as a volunteer and if there was someone supervising him at all times.
+She asked him what he did as a volunteer and if someone was supervising him at all times.
 Confused, he confessed that he spent his days assisting a personal support worker.
 Then she leaned back and thought for a moment.
 “I think I can find a position for you,” she said, “what do you think about being a Walmart greeter?”

 As soon as she said those words, his face dropped and the shine left his eyes.
 “Okay, I guess.”

 I left the workshop with a bad taste in my mouth.
-He had clearly outlined his career goals and trusted her with personal information, and she, in turn, demonstrated what most employers do: she placed him a box.
+He had clearly outlined his career goals and trusted her with personal information, and she, in turn, demonstrated what most employers do: she placed him in a box.
 She categorized him as a differently abled person and failed to appreciate and acknowledge his aspirations.
-Not to say that being a Walmart greeter is demeaning or unsatisfying, but to blatantly ignore a person’s chosen path in favour of familiar societal practices and expectations is inconsiderate not to mention unprofessional.
+Not to say that being a Walmart greeter is demeaning or unsatisfying, but to blatantly ignore a person’s chosen path in favor of familiar societal practices and expectations is inconsiderate not to mention unprofessional.

-Conversation surrounding disability unemployment remains one-sided
+The conversation surrounding disability unemployment remains one-sided

 , “the employment rate of Canadians aged 25 to 64 with disabilities was 49%, compared with 79% for Canadians without a disability”.
 The numbers are disappointing.
-Despite heartwarming success stories and efforts put forth to make the workplace welcoming, people of disability remain undesirable to most employers.
+Despite heartwarming success stories and efforts put forth to make the workplace welcoming, people with disability remain undesirable to most employers.
 In fact, “among Canadians with a disability, 12% reported having been refused a job in the previous five years as a result of their condition.
-The percentage was 33% among 25 to 34 year olds”.
-Education, experience and personality, all cornerstones in hiring process, matter little even amongst the mildly disabled candidates.
+The percentage was 33% among 25 to 34-year-olds”.
+Education, experience, and personality, all cornerstones in the hiring process, matter little even amongst the mildly disabled candidates.

-Over qualification is common, as with frustration, when people of disability enter the job market.
+Overqualification is common, as with frustration, when people with disability enter the job market.
 Deaf university graduates apply to menial kitchen jobs as restaurant managers wonder how they can ‘function’ in such a ‘dangerous environment’ behind closed doors.
 The HR meeting usually ends when the statement “We have to consider them.
 By law, we can’t discriminate” is whispered.
 Yes, ‘by law’ as if that was the single most important incentive, above human compassion and understanding.
 Perhaps the only thing worse than prejudice is when employers request proof of disability in order to meet hiring quotas established by the government or to take advantage of government funding.
 As typical in such situations, the pay is meager at best.

 People of disability are robbed of their purchasing power as well as their contribution in terms of the goods and services they could provide.
-This results in long term dependency on government assistance which, aside from lasting economic ramifications, fuels the stigma that disability is a social burden and thereby rightfully shunned.
+This results in long-term dependency on government assistance which, aside from lasting economic ramifications, fuels the stigma that disability is a social burden and thereby rightfully shunned.

 Such is the vicious cycle of disability and unemployment.
 And the designated role of the Walmart greeter is far from enough to remedy the situation.

-At Disability Credit Canada, we help disabled Canadian’s apply for Disability Tax Credit.
+At Disability Credit Canada, we help disabled Canadians apply for Disability Tax Credit.
 Give us a call to get a free assessment today!

 Use Our Simple Calculator to Estimate Your Disability Tax Credits & Benefits